-Hairy cell leukemia (HCL) is an uncommon mature B-cell neoplasm.
+Hairy cell leukemia (HCL) is an uncommon, indolent, mature B-cell neoplasm.
 It was described as a distinct clinical entity in 1958.
 Seen under the microscope, the cells have delicate cytoplasmic projections, resembling hair, and that is why the disease was named HCL.
 The disease has a characteristic presentation of pancytopenia, splenomegaly, and circulating hairy cells in blood, marrow, and other hematopoietic organs.

 USF Center for Comparative Effectiveness Research and Evidence Based Medicine

 Moffitt Cancer Center & Research Institute, Department of Health Outcomes & Behavior